 A Career in Art Therapy

 An art therapist can provide a creative outlet and developmental access to children and adults, particularly with Autism.
-Art is used similar to music and play therapies as a mental health practice to relieve depression, stimulate the senses, spark imagination, and manage behavioral issues.
+Art is used similar to music and play therapies as a mental health practice to:

 A career in art therapy can be a challenging yet rewarding experience as you see improvements in patients’ lives with each session.
 This profession is on the rise as alternatives to treat an increasing number of learning challenges persists.
 It has also become more popular since new studies are showing a large spectrum of developmental disabilities that require individual and unique treatments.